JARGON8/SFLM_L3_Apprenticeship/Core_Behaviours/README.md

 ---

 ### 6. Confidential
-- **Definition:** Protect sensitive information by complying with policy and legislation.
+- **Definition:** I protect sensitive information and comply with policy and legislation at all times.
 - **Example Template:**
   - **Date/Context:**
   - **Action Taken:**